voronianski/oceanic-next-color-scheme/README.md

 ### Similar Schemes

-_Oceanic Next_ inspired another schemes which extend syntax or change some of its' aspects:
+_Oceanic Next_ inspired another schemes which extend syntax or change some of its aspects:

 - [Yoceanic Next](https://github.com/cameronbourke/yoceanic-next-syntax) by [Cameron Bourke](https://github.com/cameronbourke) is available only for [Atom](https://atom.io/themes/yoceanic-next-syntax) editor